Azure/doAzureParallel/docs/20-package-management.md

 ## Installing Custom Packages
 doAzureParallel supports custom package installation in the cluster.
 Custom packages installation on the per-*foreach* loop level is not supported.

-For steps on installing on custom packages, it can be found [here](../samples/package_management/custom/README.md).
+For steps on installing custom packages, it can be found [here](../samples/package_management/custom/README.md).

-Note: If the package requires a compilation such as apt-get installations, users will be require to build their own containers.
+Note: If the package requires a compilation such as apt-get installations, users will be required to build their own containers.

 ## Uninstalling a Package